Michigan Fresh: Using, Storing, and Preserving Kohlrabi (HNI45)

 Freezing

-- Select stems when fully grown but tender.
-Cut off tops and roots.
+• Select stems when fully grown but Cut off tops and roots.
 Wash and peel off the tough outer layer.
-Leave whole or dice in ½ in cubes.
+Leave whole or dice in ½-inch cubes.

-- Water Blanch whole 3 minutes and cubes 1 minute.
-Cool promptly, drain and package, leaving ½ inch headspace.
-Seal and freeze.
+• Water blanch* whole 3 minutes and cubes 1 minute.
+Cool promptly in ice water for the same blanching time, drain and package, leaving ½-inch headspace.
+Seal, label, date and freeze.

-- Water blanching: Use one gallon of water per pound of prepared vegetables.
-Put vegetables in blanching basket or colander and lower into boiling water.
-Place lid on blancher.
+• *Water blanching: Use 1 gallon of water per pound of prepared kohlrabi.
+Put kohlrabi in blanching basket or colander and lower into boiling Place lid on blancher.
 Return water to boil and start counting blanching time as soon as water returns to a boil.
+It should take only a minute to come back to a boil.
+If it takes longer, too much kohlrabi has been added to the boiling water.

 References